murchandamus/bips/bip-update-process.md

 __Proponents__: The proponents header lists additional owners of the BIP.
 Proponents stand-in for the original authors of a BIP.
 The proponents header uses the same format as the Authors header.

-__Status__: The Status field can take the four values Draft, Proposed, Active, and Closed.
+__Status__: The Status field can take the four values Draft, Proposed, Deployed, and Closed.
 The [Workflow](#workflow) section below describes the statuses in detail.

 __Type__: The Type header specifies the type of BIP: Specification, Informational, or Process.